Travis the truckie sets free his inner 'Suppressed Creative' by following his passion to be a videographer

 When you're cutting these kinds of videos, what is your thought process?

 This is surprisingly difficult to answer!
 It just kind of happens to be honest, but I know that's a shit answer so i'll try my best to explain it - It starts by literally thinking about the vibe you felt on the day and what kind of personality's your couple had.
 For example, I've had a couple who couldn't wait for the ceremony to end and just wanted to get stuck into the party where they proceeded to head bang to Metallica.
 So, for that edit I went with a more upbeat party vibe rather than a slow romantic sappy love vibe, and they loved it!
 It is also very important to me to have dynamics in my wedding films.
 I try to emulate the emotions of the day as it unfolded by means of music choice and pacing.
-The goal is to bring the audience along for the ride.
+The goal is to bring the audience along for the ride (check out Filmstro's royalty free music).

 Can you take us through the editing process for the "CineTeaser" to teach us how you made these effects?